 Employers will get P11d(b) penalties of £100 for each month or part month the P11D(b) forms are late.

 How to Tell HMRC a P11d(b) Form is Not Due

-If HMRC have requested a P11d(b) form but one is not due, then an employer needs to complete a declaration to advise HMRC.
+If HMRC have requested a P11d(b) form but one is not due, then an employer must complete a declaration to advise HMRC.
 Alternatively, the employer can choose to submit a nil return by entering zero into the relevant boxes.